gaelforget/ClimateModels.jl/docs/src/functionalities.md

 #### _Normal User Mode_

 The simplest way to use the `ClimateModels.jl` interface is to specify `model` directly as a function, and use defaults for everything else.
 This approach may be best suited to pure Julia models or as a first step.
-It is illustrated in the [random walk](../examples/RandomWalker.html) and [CMIP6](../examples/CMIP6.html) examples.
+It is illustrated in [random walk](../examples/RandomWalker.html).
+In [CMIP6](../examples/CMIP6.html) the `model` name is provided as a `String` and the main `Function` is specified as the `configuration` instead.

 !!! note
     Once the initial [`launch`](@ref) call has completed, it is always possible to add workflow steps via [`put!`](@ref) and [`launch`](@ref).

 Often though, there are benefits to defining a custom `setup` and/or `build` method.
 One can then simply define a concrete type of `AbstractModelConfig` using [`ModelConfig`](@ref) as a blueprint.
 This is the recommended approach when another languange like Fortran, C++, or Python is involved.
-It is illustrated with [Hector](../examples/Hector.html), [FaIR](../examples/FaIR.html), [SPEEDY](../examples/Speedy.html), and [MITgcm](../examples/MITgcm.html).
+Thiis is illustrated with [Hector](../examples/Hector.html), [FaIR](../examples/FaIR.html), [SPEEDY](../examples/Speedy.html), and [MITgcm](../examples/MITgcm.html).

 Defining a concrete type of `AbstractModelConfig` can also be practical with pure Julia model, e.g. to speed up [`launch`](@ref), generate ensembles, facilitate checkpointing, etc. That's the case in the [Oceananigans.jl](../examples/Oceananigans.html) example.